arpaporn13/PTC_AR/README.md

 - **Force Plot**: Illustrates the impact of each feature on a single prediction
 - **Waterfall Plot**: Shows the contribution of each feature to a specific prediction

-## License
-This project is licensed under the **MIT License**.
-See the LICENSE file for more details.

 ## Acknowledgements
 This project utilizes the following libraries:
 - **PyTorch** - For building and training the neural network